LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

   * RAJA operators for different types of scans; e.g., plus, minimum, maximum, etc.

-In this section, we present examples of RAJA sequential, OpenMP, and CUDA scan operations and show how different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
+In this section, we present examples of various RAJA scan operations using multiple RAJA execution back-ends.
+Different scan operations can be performed by passing different RAJA operators to the RAJA scan template methods.
 Each operator is a template type, where the template argument is the type of the values it operates on.
 For a summary of RAJA scan functionality, please see :ref:`scan-label`.

 .. note:: RAJA scan operations use the same execution policy types that
-          ``RAJA::forall`` loop execution templates do.
+          ``RAJA::forall`` kernel execution templates do.

 .. note:: RAJA scan operations take 'span' arguments to express the sequential
           index range of array entries used in the scan.
-Typically, these scan objects are created using the ``RAJA::make_span`` method as shown in the examples below.
+Typically, these span objects are created using the ``RAJA::make_span`` method as shown in the examples below.

 Each of the examples below uses the same integer arrays for input and output values.
-We set the input array and print them as such:
+We initialize the input array and print its values as such:

 .. literalinclude:: ../../../../exercises/scan_solution.cpp
    :start-after: _scan_array_init_start